Matinee & Soiree

 Matinee & Soiree (マチネとソワレ, Machine to Soware) is a Japanese manga series written and illustrated by Megumi Osuga.
-It has been serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday since November 2016.
+It has been serialized in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday since November 2016, with its chapters collected in 19 tankōbon volumes as of September 2026.

 Publication

 Written and illustrated by Megumi Osuga, Matinee & Soiree started in Shogakukan's shōnen manga magazine Monthly Shōnen Sunday on November 11, 2016.
 In January 2021, it was announced that the manga entered its climax.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 10, 2017.
-As of July 11, 2025, 17 volumes have been released.
+As of September 11, 2026, 19 volumes have been released.